clazie/py-sma-modbus2/README.md

 # py-sma-modbus2
-Read out *all* values from SMA inverters in local network via Modbus TCP.
+Read out *all* values (eg MPPT1 und MPPT2,...) from SMA inverters in local network via Modbus TCP.
 You don't need the SMA Sunny Portal anymore.

-Tested with SMA Tripower STP 20000TL-30 and Python 3.7 under Windows 10 and CentOS 7
+Tested with SMA Tripower STP 20000TL-30 and Python 3.10/3.11 under Windows 11 and Debian 12 "bookworm"

+*new*: Updated to pymodbus V3.9.2

-This is a fork of **py-sma-modbus**:
+This is a fork of **py-sma-modbus** and **Wy53/py-sma-modbus**:
 - fixed bugs with signed int registers and string registers
 - removed the "GUI" (problems under Windows)
+- more robust daemon with systemd under linux
 - a bit more pythonic
 - values in correct dimension with units
 - all types and TAGLIST are supported
 - nice formatting with automatic unit prefixes
 - load registers from file
-- output values to openhab REST web service
+- output values to OpenHab REST web service (1.x)
+- output values to InfluxDB 1.x (output registers to JSON)

 ## Todo